If you run an online business, then the chances are you’ll need some kind of shopping cart or landing page creator.

 The first feature is a vital one for increasing conversions.
 The order bump will help you make more money from each visitor because it has the potential to increase your customer’s cart value.

-In case you don’t know what it is, an order bump a last minute, impulse offer that you can put in front of your customers at the checkout.
+In case you don’t know what it is, an order bump is a last-minute, impulse offer that you can put in front of your customers at the checkout.
 The order bump shows up as a little checkbox right on the checkout page that your customer can tick to add to their cart.

 As you can imagine, this can be highly effective, especially when your order bump compliments the original purchase.
 So, another plus point for ThriveCart.

 Funnel Builder With 1-Click Upsells & Downsells (Post-purchase)

 ThriveCart comes with a basic funnel builder that will let you create a page for your checkouts, complete with an upsell, dowensell, and thank you page.

 The upsell and downsell pages also help to increase the value of a customer.
 It does this by presenting the customer with a separate page with an additional offer that they can purchase with one click.